JohnReedLOL/free-programming-books/README.md

 #### The W3C LICENSE (https://opensource.org/licenses/W3C)

 "An RDF library in Scala. banana-rdf is a library for RDF, SPARQL and Linked Data technologies in Scala.
 It can be used with existing libraries without any added cost.
 There is no wrapping involved: you manipulate directly the real objects.
-We currently support Jena, Sesame and Plantain, a pure Scala implementation. https://github.com/banana-rdf/banana-rdf/wiki"
+We currently support Jena, Sesame and Plantain, a pure Scala implementation. https://github.com/banana-rdf/banana-rdf/wiki".
+May also have support for Scala.js (Scala code that can compile into JavaScript).

 * https://github.com/banana-rdf/banana-rdf (https://johnreedlol.github.io/banana-rdf/)